-Half the hotels' rooms have been completely refurbished, therefore guests should make sure they choose a Signature room if they want something a little more modern, Standard rooms and some Signature rooms take dogs.
+Almost all the hotels' rooms have been completely refurbished, therefore guests should make sure they choose a Signature room if they want something a little more modern, Standard rooms and some Signature rooms take dogs.
 There are also two spacious and stylish Suites available.
-If you would like a spa treatment during their stay, make sure to book well in advance.
+If you would like a spa treatment during your stay, make sure to book well in advance.
 Leave room for a traditional Cornish Cream Tea in the afternoon out on the sun trap terrace.
 There's a full-size snooker table so guests can practice being Ronnie O'Sullivan, or hire some clubs and play 9 or 18 holes of golf.
 Plenty of comfy lounges to just sit and relax with a good book.

 What can guests enjoy when staying in the Falmouth area?

-Guests can take boat and kayaking trips from the hotel's private foreshore.
+Guests can take boat, paddleboarding and kayaking trips from the hotel's private foreshore.
 Trebah and Glendurgan gardens are within walking distance, as is the pretty waterside Ferryboat Inn.
 Lots of great walks along the coast path, top tip - spend the day walking to Falmouth along the coast, lunch at a friendly beach cafe, then get the bus back!
 Falmouth has the fantastic Maritime Museum and Pendennis Castle, as well as boat trips across the bay to St Mawes.
 Further afield St Michael's Mount, Land's End, Minack Theatre and Eden Project are all worthy day visits.

 Where can guests enjoy food and drink?

-The hotel's stylish new restaurant serves up a new menu each evening with the best of local produce.
+The hotel's stylish restaurant serves up a new menu each evening with the best of local produce.
 Lunch is available in the conservatory and afternoon tea is daily from 3-5pm.
 Nearby the Ferryboat Inn and Shipwrights Arms are traditional waterside pubs with great seafood.
 The cafes and Trebah and Glendurgan are great for lunch while visiting.
 Falmouth is just 6 miles away with a wide choice of restaurants serving food from around the globe.
 Book a four course dinner for just £30 per person as part of your stay package.